 April Hailer – Actress, Singer, Teacher, Director

 April Hailer, the eldest of five siblings, grew up in a family in which music and singing was very important.
+Since she can read and write at the age of five, she skips the first grade of elementary school.
 As a teenager she became an oboist and accompanied her father and her sister in many recitals.
 They played together the great passions of Johann Sebastian Bach, his cantatas, oratorios and other chamber music of the baroque for over 20 years, till 1997.

 After her Bachelor’s degree (major subject: music), she studied drama and staging at the University Mozarteum in Salzburg and began her acting career in 1981 in Heidelberg.